 NORTH CAROLINA’S URBAN RESEARCH UNIVERSITY

 From these modest beginnings, UNC Charlotte has grown exponentially in academic standing and diversity.
-With a student body of approximately 28,700, we offer 23 doctoral programs, 62 master’s degrees and bachelor’s degrees in 77 fields.
+With a student body of approximately 29,320, we offer 23 doctoral programs, 63 master’s degrees and bachelor’s degrees in 78 fields.
 UNC Charlotte’s first-year students are among the most academically talented and diverse in the University’s history.
 The University continues to add more doctoral candidates with significant gains internationally.
 Through quality educational programs and community outreach, UNC Charlotte is deeply engaged in the day-to-day business of making the Charlotte metropolitan region a stronger, better place to live and work.
-Whether you’re a student, parent, employee, alumnus or other friend of the University, UNC Charlotte offers countless ways to Stake Your Claim.